 Kalihi 21st Century Transformation Initiative

 The 21st Century Kalihi Initiative was instituted by Governor Ige and the State Office of Planning (OP) to put forth a vision concept that re-imagines the future of Kalihi in the event the Oahu Community Correctional Center (OCCC) is relocated or replaced.
 A Vision Committee (VC) comprised of area legislators, neighborhood board members, and representatives from the public sector, private sector, social service agencies, and community-based organizations was created to work with the OP to establish a vision concept for the site.
 This vision informed and inspired by community aspirations and was the catalyst for this vision of Kalihi in the 21st Century.

 The VC has revisited thematic principles, concepts and priorities presented in past community visioning exercises, studies and surveys prior to formulating its own draft vision specific to the OCCC site.
 It has also solicited input at open community meetings (September 13, 2016, November 15, 2016 and April 3, 2017) and through the VC’s extended networks.
-In an effort to synthesize the input received, the VC held an intensive three-hour workshop on October 22, 2016, at which the VC identified priorities for the vision concept for which we are seeking further community review.
+In an effort to synthesize the input received, the VC held an intensive three-hour workshop on October 22, 2016, at which the VC identified priorities for the vision concept.